 …doing terrible things in an organized and systematic way rests on ‘normalization.’
 This is the process whereby ugly, degrading, murderous, and unspeakable acts become routine and are accepted as “the way things are done.” – Edward S. Herman

 Do theaters tailor their previews of upcoming films to certain audiences?
-As I wrote in my last blog, prior to viewing Zero Dark Thirty, I had to sit through six such previews, every one of them an action thriller; a full twenty minutes of explosions, gun fire, car crashes and sexy women.
+Prior to viewing Zero Dark Thirty in liberal Berkeley, I had to endure six such previews, every one of them an action thriller; a full twenty minutes of explosions, gun fire, car crashes and sexy women.

-By now, you’ve already made your decision: not on the quality of ZDT as film, but on whether to see it or not, because you already know the plot (If you care to read reviews, Netflix lists 170 of them).
+By now, you’ve already made your decision: not on the quality of ZDT as film, but on whether to see it or not, because you already know the plot.
 The issue is the question of torture and extra-judicial violence in general.

-Many reviewers of ZDT, and several politicians, have criticized the film for implying that torture led to Osama Bin Laden’s death.
+Many reviewers of ZDT have criticized the film for implying that torture led to Osama Bin Laden’s death.
 Few, however, have questioned whether we should applaud the action itself.
-How ironic that as I write these words, news comes in that Chris Kyle, the celebrity author and ex-Navy Seal credited with 150 kills in Iraq (and who had criticized the President for being soft on the Second Amendment) was himself killed by another veteran – at a shooting range.
+How ironic that as I write these words, I hear that Chris Kyle, the celebrity author of American Sniper, subject of the film of the same title and ex-Navy Seal credited with 150 kills in Iraq (and who had criticized Barack Obama for being soft on the Second Amendment) was himself killed by another veteran – at a shooting range.

 These are all mythic issues.